 A home wireless network provides the freedom to use Wi-Fi devices anywhere throughout a home.
-Unfortunately, Wi-Fi connections aren’t always perfect.
+If you’re searching for a high-speed Internet service at a great price, then you’ll want to take a look at the home service Internet bundles that are available from CenturyLink right now.
+A quality internet connection is the best foundation to have for a sturdy Wi-Fi network.
+However, even with a great service, Wi-Fi connections aren’t always perfect.
 Signals can get blocked or simply not reach far enough, and you may end up with “dead spots” — areas without service — throughout your home.
 When this happens, the answer may be a Wi-Fi booster, extender, or repeater.

 Before you purchase a Wi-Fi range extender, however, it’s a good idea to verify that the issue isn’t with the router itself.
 Outdated hardware can drastically reduce the strength of a Wi-Fi signal, so if your router is more than a few years old, that may explain your connectivity issues.
 Consider replacing the router, or, if the equipment leased, getting in touch with the service provider that originally supplied the device.
 The location of your router is also very important.
 If your router isn’t in a central location — preferably on the highest floor and out in the open — then try moving it to see if service improves.